D-lang14/Special_Pairs/README.md

 For each pair of prime numbers, check if their sum equals the target sum and if so, add them to the list of special pairs.
 #### Step 3: Sort Special Pairs
 Sort the list of special pairs in ascending order.

+> The best solution to the problem with a simple explanation is given.